PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-13 10:20:53
+Last updated: 2024-04-13 10:21:26
-Random Quote: Brother, you're driving the "I-wanna-have-sex-with-her-truck" and its got a huge blind spot. - Marshall Eriksen
+Random Quote: So you're the therapist.
+You know it's one thing to pretend to be a shrink and bang your patients, that's normal.
+But to do it for real?
+Little creepy bro. - Barney Stinson